Justin-Credible/Ionic-TypeScript-Starter/docs/gulp-tasks.md

 Example Usage: `gulp config --scheme production`

+See [Development Tips: Build Schemes](development-tips.md#build-schemes) for more information.

 ## gulp templates

 The templates task compiles Angular HTML templates from `src/Views/**/*.html` into a single JavaScript file at `www/js/templates.js`.